Cheap gym membership & fitness

 Free gym passes and bootcamps

 We've all been there, signing up to a new gym filled with good intentions and notions of visible abs and biceps.
-Yet most of us never actually go to the gym and find that contracts are hard to break.
-This guide will take you through whether you need to pay for a gym at all, and if you do, how to shed pounds whilst saving £££s.
+Yet for a lot of us, going to the gym might not fit into our lifestyle or be financially sustainable, and contracts can be hard to break.
+This guide rounds up free gym passes currently available and will take you through whether you need to pay for a gym at all, and if you do, how to save £££s whilst shedding pounds.

 Don't commit unless you'll use it